PhotoSynthesist62/UCI_Data_Analytics_Bootcamp_2020/03-Python/README.md

 ### PyBank

-#### A Python Script analyzing financial records for a company - budget_data.csv (2 columns 'Date' and 'Profit/Losses', 87 rows) to calculate, print and export a text file containing the following:
+#### A Python Script analyzing financial records for a company - budget_data.csv (2 columns 'Date' and 'Profit/Losses'; 87 rows) to calculate, print, and export a text file containing the following:

 * Total No. of Months (in the dataset)
 * Net Total Amount of 'Profit/Losses'